hakyimlab/Training/README.md

 # Onboarding Steps

-- There are a few steps for incoming lab members, and they are listed here on the [Im Lab Onboarding Document](https://docs.google.com/presentation/d/1fzVXgHEkeqY4YGReHJWcQ6Dhy1EOp7PDW2bTNR57C54/edit?usp=sharing)
+- There are a few steps for incoming lab members, If you are a full time lab member be sure to run through this [checklist](https://www.notion.so/hakyimlab/Onboarding-draft-f5608dd5fdc44ecb8ac8961f098b1005)
-- The steps are summarized in this [checklist](https://docs.google.com/document/d/1sJCbB0Pc048fPLEsMsiXcV-eAxLSzKxRkJt37mVNNJc/edit#)
+- If you are a part-time member and/or student follow this [checklist](https://www.notion.so/hakyimlab/Welcome-to-the-Lab-419d6e36fb534505adcad599e3a58a23)

 # Crash course into the lab

 - Subscribe to the lab calendar.
 This is where all meetings and events are organized.
 To do so, select [this link](https://calendar.google.com/calendar/embed?src=6kvis55dg3q02uujbg4f2dmae8%40group.calendar.google.com&ctz=America%2FChicago) then, subscribe by either:
 	- Selecting the + Google Calendar button at the bottom of the Im Lab Calendar, which will take you to your own Google Calendar and ask if you would like to add it.
 Or,